ohsusannamarie/thrift-scout/README.md

 ---

-*For everyone who has ever stood in a Goodwill aisle wondering if that thing is worth $4.99.*
+*For everyone who has ever stood in a Goodwill aisle holding something weird, wondering if that thing is worth $4.99.*